duduliberato/duduliberato/README.md

 📊 An exploratory study of the economic value of grid flexibility and renewable energy reliability.

 **What it does:**
-- Analyzes Brazilian grid demand (2005–2023)
+- Analyzes 🇧🇷 🇨🇭 🇸🇪 grid consumption (2005–2024)
 - Visualizes impact of solar/wind volatility
-- Provides metrics for dispatchable vs. non-dispatchable resource comparison
+- Provides metrics for dispatchable vs. non-dispatchable resources comparison

 ---